-Burkina Faso has stopped mass drug administration (MDA) for lymphatic filariasis in 89% of endemic districts in the country following interruption of transmission of the causative parasite in 62 districts as of FY20 (October 2019 – September 2020).
+Burkina Faso has stopped mass drug administration (MDA) for lymphatic filariasis in 89% of endemic districts in the country following the likely interruption of transmission of the causative parasite in 62 districts as of FY21 (October 2020 – September 2021).
 Prevalence of infection has been reduced significantly in the remaining eight districts due to ongoing MDA.

 All trachoma endemic health districts have reached the elimination threshold of trachomatous inflammation—follicular (TF) of less than 5% among children ages 1-9 and have stopped MDA as of FY18 (October 2017 – September 2018).

 Burkina Faso has implemented MDA against SCH/STH since 2004.
-Prevalence of infection has been reduced and in 2021 the country ceased treatment for STH in the whole country following recommendations from WHO.
-As a result of eight to nine rounds of high coverage MDA, Burkina Faso will conduct a schistosomiasis (and soil-transmitted helminthiasis) impact assessment in 15 districts in 2022.
+After successfully reducing STH prevalence through MDA, the WHO recommended stopping STH MDA throughout the country in 2021.
+Burkina Faso continues to provide deworming treatment to children under 5 and pregnant women.
+As a result of eight to nine rounds of high coverage MDA, Burkina Faso will conduct a schistosomiasis (and soil-transmitted helminthiasis) impact assessment in 20 districts in 2023.

 (i.e. have passed stop MDA survey, TAS1 (First Transmission Assessment Survey))